jgoldford/mcrm/README.md

 # mcrm
 microbial consumer resource model

-The is a MATALB library to simulate microbial ecosystem dynamics using a consumer resurce model.
+This is a MATALB library to simulate microbial ecosystem dynamics using a consumer resurce model.